khigia/Tick.jl/README.md

   allow experimenting with multiple graphs (possibly hierarchical) as well as parallel and remote evaluation.

-Note: this implementation is mostly an exercise in learning Julia.
+Note: this implementation is mostly an exercise in learning Julia (no expectation on performance) as well as a place for prototyping.

 ## TODO

-- grep code for `TODO`
+- grep code for `TODO` ... notably removing type declaration for Node (dag.jl)
 - examples testing main features
   - generating bar data (time based firing)
   - spread price with MA (listen to combined data)